 Pre-Kindergarten children learn best through play and interactions.
 They are constantly on the move, curious about their environment and things in it.
 They are developing their motor, social, and communication skills and are acquiring the foundation for academic skills and a basic knowledge of religion on which to build.

-- Prayer and tradition is learned through repetition.
+• Prayer and tradition are learned through repetition.

-- Play is may be solitary but some are ready to work in pairs and eventually in small groups.
+• Play may be solitary but some are ready to work in pairs and eventually in small groups.

 Pre-Kindergarten children join with the rest of our school in the following activities:

 Religion: This is at the core of Pre-Kindergarten.
 Children are on the brink of discovering God and His importance in every aspect of their lives.
 Positive social interactions and stewardship go hand in hand with daily learning.
-It is important that the child hears stories from the Bible, learns religious songs and participates in service to others.
+It is important that children hear stories from the Bible, learns religious songs and participates in service to others.